yussrael/Python-OpenCV-Practice-Sheets/README.md

 # Python-Problrm-Solving-Sheets
-Python problem solving labs in computer vision internship held by ITI
+Python and Opencv problem solving labs in computer vision internship held by ITI